 The bride’s vows included the words, “I have loved you through our darkest moments, which threatened everything.
 We are inextricably intertwined.
 We are a family.”

-American Marriage Ministries is truly honored to have helped Ms. Hancock, Mr. Dexheimer and their officiant Christopher Dexheimer create such a powerfully ceremony – even if was only by providing free online ordination.
+American Marriage Ministries is truly honored to have helped Ms. Hancock, Mr. Dexheimer, and their officiant Christopher Dexheimer create such a powerfully ceremony – even if was only by providing free online ordination.
 Having his brother officiate was important for the groom, and the ceremony was a powerful testament to the bonds of family.

 For more coverage of this event, please check out the New York Times’ excellent writeup.

-Have you got an original idea that you want to incorporate into your wedding ceremony?
-Get started planning your own ceremony with a copy of our ceremony creation guide "Asked to Officiate."
+Do you have an original idea that you want to incorporate into your wedding ceremony?
+Get started planning, with a copy of our ceremony creation guide Asked to Officiate.